 Add in the cashew/coconut sauce and cook for another 45 minutes, or until chicken is tender.

 Shred chicken lightly.
 Check seasonings and add more salt, if desired.
 Garnish with cilantro, cashews, and golden raisins.
-Serve atop red quinoa or other grain.
+Serve atop red quinoa or cauliflower rice.

 *If at any time during the baking process you feel the liquid levels are too low or the sauce is too thick, add in another 1/2 cup of chicken stock.

 I hope you and your family and friends like this Indian chicken korma coconut milk recipe as much as I do.
 I love love love it.